harrinupponen/docker-course/exercise1.md

 docker container run hello-world
 ```

-Running this code twice proved that docker doesn't have to download the image after the first pull
+Running this command twice proved that docker doesn't have to download the image after the first pull
 (if the image didn't already exist).